gravitational/teleport/rfd/0184-agent-auto-updates.md

 1. The `autoupdate_config` resource, owned by the Teleport user.
 This resource allows Teleport users to configure:
    - Whether automatic updates are enabled, disabled, or temporarily suspended
    - The order in which agents should be updated (`dev` before `staging` before `prod`)
-   - Times when agent updates should start
+   - Days and hours when agent updates should start
    - Configuration for client auto-updates (e.g., `tsh` and `tctl`), which are out-of-scope for this RFD

    The resource will look like: